farique1/Fontoraw/README.md

 # Fontoraw
 **Font to raw**

 **Fontoraw** began its life as a tool to batch edit characters on 8 bit computer fonts but it can be used for any kind of bitmap to bytes conversion.
-You save a `.png` font dump, edit it on a graphic program and use **Fontoraw** to generate an output file to read back or paste on the target computer.
+You save a `.png` font dump, edit it on a graphic program and use **Fontoraw** to generate an output file to read back or paste on the target computer. **Fontoraw** scans the image from top left to bottom right accordng to the parameters given.
 You can format the output file on a variety of ways to better suit your needs.

 >**Fontoraw** needs the [Pillow library](https://pillow.readthedocs.io/en/stable/).